 Watsonville provides stunning views of the Monterey Bay, a rich history of California agriculture and so much more.
 Below, we’ve narrowed down a list of 15 to lend a weekend-friendly taste of the many activities and sights offered within the dynamic, historic town.

 Martinelli’s, the Watsonville company that made that cute apple-shaped container of juice a childhood staple, celebrated its 150th anniversary in 2018.
-Pop into their modern company store where you can belly up the bar and sample a wide assortment of sparkling and still juices and ciders.
+Pop into their modern company store where you can find a wide assortment of sparkling and still juices and ciders.